enmalik/Spam-Filter/README.md

 Directories files/ham-training-data and files/spam-training-data have already been created with respective ham and spam emails in them.
 The directory for emails to be classified/filtered is files/emails and it has emails to be filtered in it.

 The classifier is created using the ham and spam email data.
 To check accuracy, a 70:30 training:testing ratio is used.
+The accuracy is ~98%+.
 The classifier is then saved in the src directory.

 filter.py